oracle-livelabs/database/datapump-x-platform-migration/00-Introduction/introduction.md

 ## About this Workshop

-In this lab you will migrate an 11.2.0.4 database directly into a 21c PDB using version 4 of the Cross Platform Transportable Tablespace (XTTS) Perl script.
-This script handles cross platform migrations, conversions from little to big endianness (or vice versa) or like in our case migrations on the same host.
+In this lab you will migrate an 11.2.0.4 database directly into a 21c PDB using version 4 of the __Cross Platform Transportable Tablespace (XTTS) Perl__ script.
+This script automatically handles cross platform migrations including conversions from little to big endianness (or vice versa).
+But you can also use it like in our case to migrate directly into a PDB.
 The prerequisites are outlined in [MOS note #2471245.1: V4 Reduce Transportable Tablespace Downtime using Cross Platform Incremental Backup](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2471245.1&displayIndex=1).
 Another helpful document is [MOS note #1454872.1: Transportable Tablespace (TTS) Restrictions and Limitations: Details, Reference, and Version Where Applicable ](https://support.oracle.com/epmos/faces/DocumentDisplay?id=1454872.1&displayIndex=1).

 Outlined below are the steps you will execute assisted by the XTTS V4 Perl script: